RaymondWang987/NVDS/README.md

     ```
   `result.txt` contains the OPW evaluations of initial depth (depth predictor, `initial/`), NVDS forward predictions (`1/`), backward predictions (`2/`), and final bidirectional results (`mix/`). `color` contains depth visualizations and 'gray' contains depth results in uint16 format (0-65535).

   After getting the results, video comparisons can be generated and saved in `demo_outputs_videos/`.
 We showcase the 8 video comparisons in the folder.
 The first row is RGB video, the second row is initial depth (DPT and MiDaS), and the third row is NVDS results with DPT and MiDaS as depth predictors.
 To ensure the correctness of your running results, you can compare the results you obtained with `demo_outputs_videos` and `demo_outputs`(png results).
-We also showcase in 8 png results by `[LINK]()`.
+We also showcase in 8 png results by [LINK]().
 Besides, you are also encouraged to modify our code to stabilize your own depth predictors and discuss the results with us.
-We hope our work can serve as a solid baseline for future works in video depth estimation.
+We hope our work can serve as a solid baseline for future works in video depth estimation and other relevant tasks.